Tracy Dennis-Tiwary: Media, awards, and honors

-She is an internationally recognized speaker, having spoken and presented her research at the United Nations, the National Institute of Mental Health, the New York Academy of Sciences, the Personal Democracy Forum, and the Rubin Museum Brainwave Festival.
+Since 2017, Dennis-Tiwary has written the column "More Than a Feeling" for Psychology Today.
+Her work was the subject of the 2013 documentary Changing Minds at Concord High and she appeared in the 2021 documentary I Am Gen Z. She has spoken and presented her research at the United Nations, the National Institute of Mental Health, the New York Academy of Sciences, the Personal Democracy Forum, and the Rubin Museum Brainwave Festival.

 Dennis-Tiwary has served on the editorial boards of Affective Neuroscience since 2019 and the Journal of Clinical Child and Adolescent Psychology since 2017.
 She is a fellow of the Association for Psychological Science (APS) as well as a member of the Society for Research in Child Development, the Society for Cognitive Neuroscience, the Association for Behavioral and Cognitive Therapies, and the Anxiety and Depression Association of America.

 Since 2020, Dennis-Tiwary has served as a research advisor for the Global Day of Unplugging and the Hunter College Food Policy Center, as well as a media consultant for ABC News and NBC/Universal from 2017 to 2021.
 She served as a consultant to the NYC Public School System from 2017 to 2019 and the New York Chapter of the National Alliance on Mental Illness in 2020.